Time-varying Cost of Distancing: Distancing Fatigue and Lockdowns: Model

 \section{Model}

-We study how individuals' social distancing behavior during an epidemic is affected by a time-varying cost of distancing and how this affects the dynamics of an epidemic.
-A continuum of agents, indexed by $i \in [0,1]$, is infinitely lived with time labeled by $t \in [0, \infty)$.
-The population is divided into three compartments: susceptible ($S$), infected ($I$) and recovered ($R$).\footnote{Our model abstracts from deaths for the simplicity of presentation.} Susceptible individuals can get infected by meeting an infected individual.
-Infected individuals recover at rate $\gamma>0$; this implies that it takes on average $1/\gamma$ units of time to recover.
-After recovery, individuals acquire permanent immunity and cannot get infected again.
+We study distancing behavior of individuals whose distancing cost varies over time and how this affects dynamics of an epidemic.
+We do so within the most prominent epidemic model, the SIR model.

+A continuum of individuals, indexed by $i \in [0,1]$, is infinitely lived with time labeled by $t \in [0, \infty)$.
+The population is divided into three compartments: susceptible ($S$), infected ($I$) and recovered ($R$).\footnote{As the first paper that looks at the effect of time-varying distancing cost on equilibrium social distancing, our model abstracts from various features such as deaths and vaccines.} Susceptible individuals can get infected by meeting an infected individual.
+Infected individuals recover at rate $\gamma>0$.
+This implies that it takes on average $1/\gamma$ units of time to recover.
+After recovery, individuals acquire permanent immunity and cannot get infected again.\footnote{We assume that individuals know in which state they are. \cite{Dasaratha_20} and \cite{baril2021self} study environments where individuals are uncertain of the state they are in.} The size of the population is constant over time: $S(t) + I(t) + R(t) = 1$ for all $t \geq 0$.